 Zagora is situated on the eastern slopes of Mount Pelion, with a great view of the Aegean.
 Zagora has four districts, all meeting around the central square of Agios Georgios, having taken its name after the adjacent small church.
 Here you will find the famous 18th Century Public Library, which nowadays operates as a lending library with many and great, rare books.

-Vyzitsa boasts stone-paved alleys, mansions, lush greenery, and its stone fountains.
-Climb up its central cobblestones alley heading for the central square or walk around the picturesque neighbourhood of Argyraiika, and go hiking to Milies or to the coastal village
+Vyzitsa boasts stone-paved alleys, mansions, lush greenery, and stone fountains.
+Climb up its central cobblestones alley heading for the central square or walk around the picturesque neighbourhood of Argyraiika, and go hiking to Milies or to the coastal village of Kala Nera.

 Pinakates is a remote village that boasts majestic views; its small central square sheltered under a big plane tree combined with its authentic scenery lures locals and visitors alike.